-In 1824, an manufacturer bought the tower to install a ammunition plant and was eventually purchased by the City of Paris in 1836.
-In 1852, the opening of Rue de Rivoli led the authorities to restore the tower from its foundations to its top, with the addition of more than 20 statues, including many gargoyles.
-The original statue of St. James which was destroyed during the Revolution was replaced by a new one from Paul Chenillon.
+In 1824, a manufacturer bought the tower to install an ammunition plant.
+Eventually, the City of Paris purchased the tower in 1836.
+In 1852, the opening of Rue de Rivoli led the authorities to restore the tower from its foundations to its top, adding more than 20 statues, including many gargoyles.
+The Revolutionaries had destroyed the original statue of St. James and sculptor Paul Chenillon replaced a copy of it.

 In 1862, the Tour Saint-Jacques was listed as a National Heritage Site of France.
 Since 1891 the top of the tower has included a meteorological laboratory.

-The tower went under a 8.3 million euro restoration lasting 10 years which ended in 2013.
+The tower underwent an 8.3 million euro restoration lasting ten years until 2013.

 It is possible to organise a walk up to the top of the tower via the 300-step spiral staircase where the breathtaking view embraces all of Paris’ iconic landmarks and monuments, from Notre-Dame to the Conciergerie and the Pompidou Centre, and from the Eiffel Tower to the Arc de Triomphe and the Grande Arche de la Défense.
 Read more about the panoramic view from the top of Tour Saint-Jacques.